solgenomics/breedbase_dockerfile/README.md

     ```
     docker-compose -f docker-compose.yml -f production.yml up -d
     ```
+    Then follow [the instructions below](#access-and-configure) to access and configure your new breedbase deployment!

 ### Using `docker swarm`
 Docker Swarm allows you to define a service, as well as to allow you to configure auto scaling and clustering of a service.